ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-4.md

     .Build();
 ```

-The control can be hidden or disabled with two parameters.  `Show` controls what's diplayed.
+The control can be hidden or disabled with two parameters.
 When `Show` is true `ChildContent` is displayed.
-When `Show` is false `HideContent` is dislpayed if it isn't `null`.
+When `Show` is false `HideContent` is displayed if it isn't `null`, otherwise nothing is displayed.

 ```csharp
 [Parameter] public bool Show { get; set; } = true;